Editorial guide

 How to choose a BIC code as a sole trader

 Sole traders often reach the tax form first and only later discover that the ATO business industry code is linked back to ANZSIC.
-The safest path is still to identify the actual industry activity before choosing the BIC.
+The safest path is still to identify the actual industry activity before choosing the BIC, especially when one person sells several services under one ABN.

 Start with the income source